-On November 15 2010, the Eritrean Government has advised its intention to purchase, at fair value, a 30% paid participating interest in the Koka Gold Deposit through the Eritrean National Mining Corporation (ENAMCO).
+On November 15, 2010, the Eritrean Government advised of its intention to purchase, at fair value, a 30% paid participating interest in the Koka Gold Deposit through ENAMCO.
 This paid participating interest is in addition to ENAMCO's 10% carried interest.